wahlax/ansible-rabbitmq-role/README.md

 # RabbitMQ with Ansible

-Start of a template for installing and configuring rabbitmq
+Role for installing and configuring rabbitmq

-## Parameters
+## Optional Parameters

  * `rabbitmq_version` - Version of RabbitMQ
  * `rabbitmq_download_url` - URL of tar.xz for release